 Nearly three quarters of respondents think that brands that advertise on billboards are more desirable.
 OOH enhances mental availability on the path to purchase keeping brands top of mind versus competitors.

-A recent study by Global and differentology has reported that combining a variety of large Outdoor formats builds more brand awareness and experience “a multiplier effect” across categories, as per marketing professor Byron Sharp’s Theory of Mental Availability and How Brands Grow.
+A recent study by Global UK and Differentology has reported that combining a variety of large Outdoor formats builds more brand awareness and experience “a multiplier effect” across categories., as per marketing professor Byron Sharp’s Theory of Mental Availability and How Brands Grow.

 These three concepts link to brand recall.
 Cut-through is defined as spontaneous ad awareness, salience as when a brand is spontaneously associated with the category, and mental penetration as the proportion of people that associate a test brand with at least one category entry point, so the brand is readily available in a buying situation.